google/ts-bridge/README.md

 All metrics are reported as Stackdriver custom metrics and have names prefixed by `custom.googleapis.com/opencensus/ts_bridge/`

+`examples/` directory in this repository contains a suggested Stackdriver Alerting Policy you can use to receive alerts when metric importing breaks.

 # Troubleshooting

 This section describes common issues you might experience with ts-bridge.